rangecaddieapp/rangecaddie-privacy/PRIVACY_POLICY.md

 Range Caddie includes optional features for you to share content yourself:

 - **CSV export:** generates a `.csv` file in your device's temporary storage and presents the iOS Share Sheet so you can save it, AirDrop it, or send it via Messages/Mail/Files.
 The file leaves the app only when you choose to share it; we don't transmit anything.
 - **Session image card:** generates a summary image and presents the iOS Share Sheet.
-Same model — only goes where you direct it.
+You can save it directly to your Photos library, AirDrop it, or send it via Messages/Mail.
+The first time you choose "Save to Photos," iOS will ask for permission.
+Same model as everything else — the image only goes where you direct it.
 - **Lesson prep export:** generates a text summary and presents the iOS Share Sheet.
+- **Send Feedback:** opens your default email client with a pre-filled message to **RangeCaddieApp@gmail.com**, including the app version for support context.
+Range Caddie does not send the email — your email client does, after you tap Send.
+You can edit, replace, or cancel the message before sending.

-In all cases, the destination is chosen by you through the iOS Share Sheet.
+In all cases, the destination is chosen by you through the iOS Share Sheet (or your email client).
 Range Caddie does not control or see what happens after that.

 ## 5. Importing CSV files